Quickest Detection of Ecological Regimes for Natural Resource Management: The Model

-We consider a risk-neutral monopolist facing a linear inverse demand function of the form $p(q) = a - b q$, with quadratic harvesting costs $c q^2/2$, and with fixed costs $F$ where $c, F \geq 0$.
-The harvesting rate is chosen by the firm in order to maximize the expected value of the sum of discounted profits subject to the constraint \eqref{alt}, and the profit function takes the form
+We now assume a risk-neutral monopolist which faces an isoelastic inverse demand function of the form $q(p) = b p^{-\gamma}$ and with a marginal cost function defined as $c(x) = c x^{-1/\gamma}$, where $b, c > 0 \; \& \; \gamma > 1$.\footnote{Cost functions of this form also allow us to flexibly model a natural monopoly, as the technical definition of a natural monopoly is that the cost function is subadditive.
+That is, $c(x, q1+q2) \leq c(x, q1) + c(x, q2)$.
+Hence it is always cheaper to produce $q1 + q2$ units of output using a single firm than using two or more firms.
+Lastly, the specific choice of $-1/\gamma$ for the marginal cost exponent is necessary to obtain a quasi-explicit solution.
+For a discussion of this cost function in a resource extraction setting we refer to \cite{pindyck1987monopoly}.} The extraction rate is chosen by the firm in order to maximize the expected value of the sum of discounted profits under the resource dynamics \eqref{eq:main1}, and the profit function takes the form

-We assume a profit function not directly depending on the stock level $X$ but only on the harvested quantity: this implies a marginal cost function linear in harvesting, rather than the stock level, and fixed operating costs.
-This assumption can be relaxed, at the expense of an optimal extraction function only available in numerical form.
+We assume a profit function depending on both the stock level $X$ and the extracted quantity $q$ which implies a marginal cost function linear in extraction, rather than the stock level, and no fixed operating costs.
+This assumption can be relaxed at the expense of an optimal extraction function only available in entirely numerical form.